 Do the following in the Search dialog box:

-- To use case sensitive search, clear the Case insensitive search check box
+- To use case sensitive search, check the Case insensitive search

 - Click Find to start Search process